jgendron/GetCleanData/README.md

 Once downloaded, you must extract all the files such that all files are located in a folder called "UCI HAR Dataset".
 There are

 >**Please Note**: Be sure that during the extraction you place the files in the correct location.
 Very often, the file extraction utility will create a folder "UCI HAR Dataset" and then place **another folder of the same name** within that folder.
-To avoid this, at the dialog box that says *"Files will be extracted to this folder"* ensure that "UCI HAR Dataset" is not included in the path.
+To avoid this, at the dialog box that says *"Files will be extracted to this folder..."* ensure that "UCI HAR Dataset" is not included in the path.

 Once complete you should see the following files in a folder called "UCI HAR Dataset":
 * *README.txt*